 The labels style reads coordinates and text from a data file and places the text string at the corresponding 2D or 3D position.
 3 or 4 input columns of basic data are required.
-Additional input columns may be used to provide information such as variable font size or text color (see rgbcolor variable (p.
-37)).
+Additional input columns may be used to provide properties that vary point by point such as text rotation angle (keywords rotate variable) or color (see textcolor variable (p.
+41)).

+'''

-3 columns: x y string # 2D version 4 columns: x y z string # 3D version
+3 columns: x y string # 2D version

+4 columns: x y z string # 3D version

+'''

 The font, color, rotation angle and other properties of the printed text may be specified as additional command options (see set label (p.
-131)).
+140)).
 The example below generates a 2D plot with text labels constructed from the city whose name is taken from column 1 of the input file, and whose geographic coordinates are in columns 4 and 5.
 The font size is calculated from the value in column 3, in this case the population.